Joel Sternfeld’s landmark portrait of American pathos & dreams

 by Miss Rosen

-A new edition of the iconic photobook American Prospects captures the decline of an empire.
+A new edition of the iconic photobook American Prospects captures the twilight of an empire.

-After winning a Guggenheim Fellowship in 1978, photographer Joel Sternfeld embarked on a road trip aboard a Volkswagen camper van.
-Equipped with an 8 x 10 large-format camera, he left behind his native Brooklyn and his street photography style to pursue something even greater as he followed the rhythm of the seasons across America.
+After winning a Guggenheim Fellowship in 1978, photographer Joel Sternfeld embarked on a road trip in a Volkswagen camper van.
+Armed with an 8 x 10 large-format camera, he left behind his native Brooklyn and his street photography style to pursue something even bigger while following the rhythm of the seasons across the United States.

-Sternfeld recalls that there was an apocalyptic feeling in the air; the nation was still dealing with the aftermath of the Vietnam War failure and the complete disgrace of Nixon’s presidency.
-In a desperate search for an illusion of normalcy, voters ignored the warnings of then-President Jimmy Carter about the malaise seeping into the nation's soul, and elected a second-rate Hollywood actor with a finger on the trigger as president in 1980.
+Sternfeld recalls that there was an apocalyptic feeling in the air; the nation was still dealing with the aftermath of the Vietnam War's failure and the complete disgrace of Nixon's presidency.
+In a desperate search for an illusion of normalcy, voters ignored then-President Jimmy Carter's warnings about the gloom infiltrating the nation's soul and elected a B-list Hollywood actor with a trigger finger as president in 1980.

 “All my work has revolved around ideas of utopia and dystopia.
-I think that’s what makes America interesting.
-Many things and all at once.”
+I think that's what makes America interesting.
+Many things, all at once.”

-Over a decade, Sternfeld returned to the road repeatedly, aided by additional grants from the NEA and Guggenheim.
-Working with a large-format camera demanded a new approach; at seven dollars per film sheet, he immersed himself in the landscape, mentally visualizing images that distilled the emotional complexity of a nation moving toward the dystopian spectrum of its own decay.
+Over a decade, Sternfeld returned to the road time and again with additional grants from the NEA and Guggenheim.
+Working with a large-format camera required a new approach; at seven dollars per film sheet, he immersed himself in the landscape, mentally visualizing images that distilled the emotional complexity of a nation moving toward the dystopian spectrum of its own decline.

 Great Salt Lake, Utah, July 1979